jobindjohn/vivaplus_v0.2/docs/model/body-region/upper-extremities.md

 <!-- ### Skin

-Skin material properties for the whole upper extremities are based on Flynn et al. 2010[@Flynn2010] using an Ogden material model (without strain rate dependency).
+Skin material properties for the whole upper extremities are based on [@Flynn2010] using an Ogden material model (without strain rate dependency).

 The material properties provided for the posterior side of the upper arm were selected.
 In future trials the other region-specific material parameters can be tried out.
 Prony series coefficients provided in the paper are also applied